beNative/docforge/FUNCTIONAL_MANUAL.md

 If the Java runtime is unavailable, DocForge will report the error in the preview and you can switch back to remote rendering at any time.

+The chosen rendering mode is used for PlantUML code blocks inside Markdown documents *and* for standalone `.puml` documents rendered through the dedicated PlantUML previewer.

 ### Logger Panel

 Accessed via the terminal icon in the title bar, this panel is your primary tool for debugging and monitoring application activity.